rpratama-codes/mama-recipe-web-be/README.md

 ### Run on local

-To running this project localy please do step by step carefully if not this will not run or not running propperly. you may need ``.env.example`` file to guid setup the environment.
+To running this project localy please do step by step carefully if not this will not run or not running propperly. you may need ``.env.example`` file to guide setup the environment.

 1. Clone this repository
    > ``git clone https://github.com/Team-A-Pijarcamp-Batch-15/receipes-web-be``